xWhaler/latest-template/README.md

 # latest-template
-A structure for building simple websites with Go.
+An easy to pull resource for building simple websites with Go.

+<h3>Using Tailwind CSS</h3>